 The dance space is nonverbal — we take our conversations outside the space.

 Boundaries are important.
 Not everyone wants to dance with a partner all the time or even to be touched.
 We read and use body language to say yes or no, and we don’t take it personally if someone doesn’t want to dance with us.
-They may be needing a solo dance.
+People dance alone, with partners (many or a few), or with groups of people.

 The safety of all is important too.
-Some allow contact improv or acro-yoga (usually on the edges of the space) and others don’t.
+Some dances allow contact improv or acro-yoga (usually on the edges of the space) and others don’t.
+Some allow children and others don’t.

 Courtesy: The New Yorker